 John Searby is co-owner of the Jay Bilas Skills Camp and serves as Camp Director.
 In this role, John manages ongoing planning and administration of all camp locations as well as the programming and day-to-day operations of the camp.

 John is a 1998 graduate of Milligan College where he led the Buffaloes to 3 conference titles and an NAIA National Tournament appearance.
 Following graduation, Searby embarked on a 10-year collegiate coaching career with stops at Gardner-Webb, Tennessee Tech, Lincoln Christian University, and Auburn.
-Searby currently works on college and university campuses as the Director of Development for 4.0 Media by Adams+Fairway, the nation's largest privately held outdoor advertising company.
+Searby currently works as the Director of Development for Adams+Fairway, the nation's largest privately held outdoor advertising company.

 Paul Biancardi is the Director of Evaluation for the Jay Bilas Skills Camp.
 Biancardi is the ESPN national recruiting director for boy’s high school basketball.
 He is an analyst on ESPNU’s weekly show, ESPN Recruiting Nation, in addition to calling games for theGEICO ESPN High School Showcase series across ESPN networks.

 Biancardi first joined ESPN in 2006 as a college and high school basketball analyst.
 He became ESPN’s national recruiting director in 2008.
 He is voting member of the McDonald’s All American committee and the Gatorade state and national player of the year.